Your start of financial year check list

 3. Write a cash flow budget for the coming year

-I have muttered on about the importance of cash flow budgeting in the past.
+I have written about the importance of cash flow budgeting in the past.
 But it really is essential.
 It helps you manage your funds throughout the year.
 It helps you know when your business has money and when things are tight.

 4. Set plans for the quiet months